idealparable/BibleQ/BibleIsAntiSlavery.md

 "freedom of religion (grudgingly, it's anti-biblical after all)" There he weighs in on what he meant by that.
 Obviously this is false.
 Acts especially demonstrates this.
 I'm sure it's pure coincidence the most biblical Christians led the charge on it and somehow purely the Enlightenment's doing with that in turn of course having absolutely zero influence from... "god" LOL.

+## Skeptic Retreat

 Comment 3 (of RB101, still just in your comment 1).
 "Saying that Christianity is a force against slavery seems to me like a gross distortion of the truth."
 This is a significant reversal giving ground back to Christianity.
 Now instead of zero cause at all, it's merely a distortion.

 "A claim that US slavery was abolished due to Christians completely discounts that there were Christians on both sides" Excuses excuses.

 It doesn't; this is talked about by those of us who say that.
 And debunked as relevant.
 Of course both sides will claim it supports them; that tells you nothing about which side it does support, and changes nothing about the fact that slavery was A-okay to all those humans all that time until CHRISTIANITY led the reform.

 "the side against slavery didn't primarily use the bible to defend their position" Needs proven, and oh so they DID use it.
 Ground given back to us once again.
 And how is it measured?
 We need only that it was the foundational cause, and the most demonstrated.